lindt/snippets/content/cross product with alias.md

 =================================
-cross product with alias function
+Cross product with alias function
 =================================

+Question was how could be a cartesian product function be combined with a variadic template function.

 ```d
 import std.algorithm, std.array, std.stdio, std.string, std.typecons;